Peter H. Wendover

-Peter Hercules Wendover (August 1, 1768 – September 24, 1834) was a United States Representative from New York.
+Peter Hercules Wendover (August 1, 1768 – September 24, 1834) was an early-19th-century American politician who was as a United States Representative from New York for three terms, from 1815 to 1821.

 Biography

 Born in New York City, Wendover received a liberal schooling and held several local offices.
 He was a member of the volunteer fire department of New York City in 1796.
 He served as delegate to the State constitutional conventions in 1801 and 1821 and was a member of the New York State Assembly in 1804.

+Congress

 Wendover was elected as a Democratic-Republican to the Fourteenth, Fifteenth, and Sixteenth Congresses (March 4, 1815 – March 3, 1821).

+Later career

 Afterward, he served as the Sheriff of New York County, New York, from 1822 to 1825.

+Death

 He died in New York City on September 24, 1834, and was buried in the Dutch Reformed Church Cemetery.